mrkazawa/quiz-quest-vibe/docs/SETUP.md

 You can use ChatGPT or other AI models to generate questions.
 Here's a sample prompt:

 > **ChatGPT Prompt:**
 > "I need to create a quiz in JSON format.
-Please generate a `questions.json` file based on [YOUR TOPIC/MATERIALS].
+Please generate a json format text based on [YOUR TOPIC/MATERIALS].
 Follow this exact structure:
 >
 > ```json
 > {